|

 During Hindu marriage ceremonies the following slokas are read out by

-grooms but, these days, little understood.
+the grooms but, these days, little understood.
 "O bride!
 I accept your

 hand to